Aeroluna/LunaCoopMod/README.md

   - Added disadvantage: Salvage is unavailable.

 Old P3 had an awkward design where it buffed how many platforms you could build and then made them so expensive that you could never hit the limit anyways.
 New P3 leans into the Precision Strikes harder by buffing them further and adds a more interesting disadvantage of weakening the ability to trade with an army.
 These changes incentivize using the Precision Strikes more aggresively to ensure efficient trades.

-- Added Ordnance Towers that can be built by SCVs.
-  - These are flying defensive structures with long-range attacks.
-  - Spawns up to 4 Valkyries that fly around and defend the area.
-    - Valkyries have 100 hp and their own long-range missile attack.
-  - Can use Nano-Repair ability to heal mech units.
-  - Can detect cloaked units.
-  - Can use Tactical Jump ability to reposition.

-Han & Horner are missing a defensive structure to deal with ground, so why not make it something interesting like the scrapped Ordnance Tower?
-These are very expensive but can defend a large area.
-It's also cool to have a structure that focuses more on Horner's side than Han's.

 - Added autocast to Widow Mine Burrow.
 - Reworked Executioner Missiles to shoot a missile at a nearby enemy that then splits into 5 missiles.